 You’ll likewise need replacement windows if your existing windows no longer open.
-This can be triggered by a number of factors, such as the structure shifting, the frame weakening or the windows being painted shut.
+This can be triggered by a number of factors, such as the structure shifting, the frame weakening or the windows being accidentally painted shut.

 Including insulation in the roof and other modifications may provide a better way to recover energy costs.
 Some windows might be eligible for a 10 percent federal tax credit and potentially other state, regional and utility business credits and loan programs.

 New windows, though expensive, can add value to your home if you are considering selling within the next few years.
 New energy efficient technology and designer fittings can easily increase your home’s curb appeal making new windows a long term investment.

 Windows help specify a house’s character, they are one of the first things your guests or neighbors notice when visiting your home.
 Whether you want to replace windows for aesthetic reasons, practical purposes, or both, windows can be made to satisfy virtually any need.
 At A.B.
 Edward we offer a large variety of windows for you to choose from based on your budget and design goals.